jundalisay/spblist/content/en/research/poincare/science/chapter-13c.md

 They even believed that they could announce that they had succeeded in making quantitative measurements.

 For 20 years Rowland’s law was admitted without objection by all physicists.
-Everything seemed to confirm it.
+- Everything seemed to confirm it.

 The spark certainly produces a magnetic effect.

-The spark discharged seemed due to particles taken from one of the electrodes and transferred to the other electrode with their charge.
+The spark discharged seemed due to particles taken from one of the electrodes.
+This was transferred to the other electrode with their charge.

 Is not the very spectrum of the spark, in which we recognise the lines of the metal of the electrode, a proof of it?

 The spark would then be a real current of induction.

-On the other hand, it is also admitted that in an electrolyte the electricity is carried by the ions in motion.
-The current in an electrolyte would therefore also be a current of convection; but it acts on the magnetic needle.
+On the other hand, in an electrolyte, the electricity is carried by the ions in motion.

+The current in an electrolyte would therefore also be a current of convection.

+But it acts on the magnetic needle.

-And in the same way for cathode rays;
+This is the same way for cathode rays.

 Crookes attributed these rays to very subtle matter charged with negative electricity and moving with very high velocity.

 He looked upon them, in other words, as currents of convection.

 These cathode rays are deviated by the magnet.

 In virtue of the principle of action and reaction, they should in their turn deviate the magnetic needle.

 Hertz believed that he had proved that:
 - the cathodic rays do not carry negative electricity, and